 - Sunglasses.
 Brightness snow can cause sudden blindness.
 Protect your eyes with sunglasses.

 - Ice Scraper.
 Our mornings are cold!
 This will help you clear your windshield quickly.

-- Resuable water bottle.
+- Reusable water bottle.
 The Tahoe basin sits at over 6,000 feet.
-It's easy to get dehydrated up here, so help us do our part by using a resuable water bottle.
+It's easy to get dehydrated up here, so help us do our part by using a reusable water bottle.